ibm-cloud-docs/.github/.github/pull_request_template.md

 Thanks for taking the time to contribute to the IBM Cloud docs!
 After you open your pull request, a maintainer should review it soon.

-We don't merge changes in this repository because content is not published from here.
-However, if we can use the changes that you suggest here, we publish them from our internal repository.
+We don't merge changes directly in this repository because content is not published from here.
+However, we'll incorporate any changes in our upstream repository so that they're reflected in the docs.

 ### What does this pull request do?